smhash78/smhash78/README.md

 ### Hi there 👋
-#### I'm a Computer Engineering student, looking for new things to learn.
+#### I'm a Computer Engineering student, looking for new things to learn 🌱
 #### Currently I'm concentrating on learning subjects in artificial intelligence.
 #### I'm also adding my old repositories to github over time.